-IEEE Symbol objects are available for placement in the Schematic Library Editor only.
-A total of 34 symbols are available, the associated placement commands for which are located:
+IEEE Symbol objects are available for placement only in the Schematic Library Editor.
+A total of 34 symbols are available for placement in the following ways:

 Additional actions that can be performed during placement are:

-This method of editing uses the IEEE Symbol dialog to modify the properties of an IEEE symbol object.
+This method of editing uses the associated IEEE Symbol dialog and the Properties panel mode to modify the properties of an IEEE Symbol object.

-The SCHLIB List panel allows the designer to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
-Used in conjunction with appropriate filtering - by using the SCHLIB Filter panel, or the Find Similar Objects dialog - it enables the display of just those objects falling under the scope of the active filter – allowing the designer to target and edit multiple design objects with greater accuracy and efficiency.
+A List panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
+Used in conjunction with appropriate filtering - by using the SCHLIB Filter panel, or the Find Similar Objects dialog - it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.